gravity-ui/markdown-editor/docs/how-to-create-extension.md

 #### 2. Add NodeView

-To implement a custom [NodeView](https://prosemirror.net/docs/guide/#view.node_views), you need to implement the NodeView interface.
+To implement a custom NodeView, you need to implement the [prosemirror NodeView](https://prosemirror.net/docs/guide/#view.node_views) interface.

 ```ts
 import {EditorView, NodeView} from 'prosemirror-view';